RasppleII/a2cloud/docs/ivanx/index.md

-<span style="text-decoration: underline;">Some commands for working with
+_Some commands for working with
-Apple II disk images:</span>
+Apple II disk images:_

 `mkpo -b totalBlocks newImageFileName PRODOS.VOL.NAME` will make a new disk image that has the capacity specified in `totalBlocks`.
 (A block is